Fast, hassle-free sharing & streaming across all your devices, plus exciting new calling options

 11. Do I have to buy a new modem?

 If you stay with your existing Basic plan you do not need a new modem.
 If you upgrade to either the Better or Best plan, then you will need to upgrade to the enhanced VDSL modem.
-The new modem is included as part of the Better and Best one-time installation fee.
-(Discontinued BEC modems are still being used in a few island homes.
-These modems will not work with Evernet but will be exchanged for an Evernet compatible modem while supplies last.)
+Modems are leased for $5.99 per month.

 12. What Caller ID functions will work this summer?

 This summer if you have a caller ID enabled phone and someone is calling you from the island you will see the caller’s name displayed (provided you have subscribed to the Caller ID service option).
 Likewise, when you call someone else on the island they will see your name displayed.
 The full Caller ID service enabling both on and off island calls is now active.